 ER/Studio Data Architect supports both logical (non-DBMS or technology-specific) modeling and physical (DBMS-specific) modeling.
 ER/Studio Data Architect is designed to allow organizations the flexibility to analyze and design a business problem or application logically and generate as many different physical interpretations from the logical model as required.
-Multiple physical models can be generated from the logical model for the same DBMS (for example, Oracle) or other DBMSs (such as Oracle, SQL Server and DB2).
-Generating logical and physical models will be discussed in detail in the following sessions.
+You can generate multiple physical from the logical model for the same DBMS (for example, Oracle) or other DBMSs (such as Oracle, SQL Server and DB2).
+Generating logical and physical models are discussed in detail in the following sessions.

-- Using Data Dictionary Domains to Populate New Entity - Establishing Relationships Between Entities - Creating and Working with Submodels - Generating Physical Models from a Logical Model - Denormalizing the Physical Model - Finding out How an Entity Maps to the Physical Model
+- Using Data Dictionary Domains to Populate New Entity - Establishing Relationships Between Entities - Creating and Working with Submodels - Working with Business Data Objects - Generating Physical Models from a Logical Model - Denormalizing the Physical Model - Finding out How an Entity Maps to the Physical Model